Kellenkjames/RB109/variable_shadowing/example_1.md

 The `do...end` alongside the `times` method, on lines 7-10, defines a block and introduces a new scope.
 On line 8, we define `a` as the block parameter; the same name as the variable `a` initialized on line 5 (in the outer scope).

-On line 8 `a` is initialized to the integer `5` inside the block; it is not reassigned due to variable shadowing.
+On line 8 `a` is initialized to the integer `5` inside the block; re-assignment is ignored due to variable shadowing.

 The `times` method returns `2`.